Advanced

 Installing private keys on untrusted hosts is a security risk, but some users still need to perform operations, like cloning GitHub repositories, without giving them their credentials.
 An Agent is a program that tracks the user's private keys, offering them for authentication across different sessions or authorizing remote hosts on its behalf.
 The typical ssh-agent helps use the keys to log into other servers without repeatedly typing passphrases.
 The Secure Enclave handles Blink's key encryption so we will be focusing on its use on remote hosts through Agent Forwarding.
 This way, instead of installing a GitHub key on the remote, the agent can authenticate on your behalf without exposing keys.

-You can load specific keys at any time by specifying the filename with ssh-add KEY_NAME.
+At the CLI, you can load specific keys at any time by specifying the filename with ssh-add KEY_NAME.
 To see which keys the agent holds, run ssh-add -l.
 To remove a key, use the -d flag.
 Note you can add keys at any time before or after you have forwarded the agent.
+Since Blink 17.3.0, the agent will always hold your keys even between app sessions.

 To enable SSH agent forwarding, connect with ssh -A option, or set ForwardAgent to YES on your SSH Config.
 This securely makes the keys available to the remote machine.
 Don't worry - the SSH keys are not copied or exported to the remote server in any way, the agent only accepts signature petitions, and it will only remain open for the duration of that specific SSH connection.